AgregoreWeb/agregore-browser/README.md

 ### Other features

 - Web Extension support
-- Built-in Markdown and Gemini rendering extension
+- Built-in Markdown/Gemini/JSON rendering extension
 - Built-in QR code scanner and generator extension
+	- Generate a QR code for the current page
+	- Scan a QR code from the browser action window.
+	- Right click a link or image to generate a QR code for it
-- Built-in ad blocker (basic)
+- Built-in ad blocker (ublock origin)
+- Built-in support for creating web archives via [ArchiveWeb.page](https://github.com/webrecorder/archiveweb.page/)
 - Open links in new windows (right click on element)
 - Find text on the page (`ctrl+f` to bring into focus, `esc` to hide)
 - Autocomplete URLs from history (type in the URL bar, up/down to navigate, right to autocomplete)